werner291/oblot-sim/README.md

 and does not affect the outcome of the simulation.

-On the right-hand side of the screen (4), you can configure different options, such as choosing which algorithm is used to control the robots, and where you can choose a few other configuration options for the simulator.
+On the right-hand side of the screen (4), you can configure different options, such as choosing which algorithm is used to control the robots, and where you can choose a few other configuration options for the simulation.
 Note that if an algorithm and configuration settings were chosen through code before opening the GUI, these will still be used in the simulation until this is changed.

 Furthermore, at the top of the screen, we can find: